 - Research and shop around—Different lenders have different rates.
 Borrowers may be able to find a lower interest rate by shopping around rather than accepting the first loan offered.
 It is possible to reveal to each lender that another is offering a better rate as a negotiation tactic.
 While getting a good rate is important, be careful about specific conditions and any additional costs.

 Real Interest Rate

 The relationship between real interest rate, inflation, and the nominal rate is shown by the following equation:

 real rate + inflation = nominal rate

 In this equation, nominal rate is generally the figure being discussed when "interest rate" is mentioned.
 Nominal rate is the sum of the general level of inflation and the real rate of interest that is being applied.
-Therefore, the higher the inflation rate, the more likely that interest rates will rise.
-In this event, existing loans will have less purchasing power when they mature, so lenders charge even higher interest rates as compensation.
+For more information about or to do calculations involving inflation, please visit the Inflation Calculator.